-Petting zoo is site of first reindeer born in Maine in years
+Maine petting zoo is site of first reindeer birth in years

 WINSLOW, Maine — A traveling petting zoo in Maine says its reindeer has unexpectedly given birth to the first baby reindeer in the state in more than 20 years.

-Pony X-Press co-owner Ed Papsis says the reindeer is a dark brown female calf and it was born at a farm on Easter Sunday.
+Pony X-Press co-owner Ed Papsis says the reindeer is a dark brown female calf, and it was born at a farm on Easter Sunday.
+The petting zoo says it has named the reindeer Mistletoe.

-Papsis tells the Morning Sentinel that the new reindeer has yet to be named.
-Her mother’s name is Cocoa.
+Papsis tells the Morning Sentinel the calf’s mother’s name is Cocoa.

 There are no wild reindeer left in Maine, and Pony X-Press has the only domesticated ones in the state.
-It once had the only reindeer in the state, an 18-year-old female named Freeway who died in 2016.
+It once had the only reindeer in Maine, an 18-year-old female named Freeway that died in 2016.
 It now has one male and four females.

-Attempts to reintroduce reindeer to the wild in Maine in the past have not succeeded.
+Attempts to reintroduce reindeer to the wild in Maine in the past haven’t succeeded.

 Follow the Bangor Daily News on Facebook for the latest Maine news.